eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

     - [world's shortest Figma course](https://youtu.be/1pW_sk-2y40)
     - [Figma UI Design Tutorial](https://youtu.be/FTFaQWZBqQ8)

-## Options

-There are 2 options for completing this assignment.
-1. Option 1: Use a storyboard we provided to build a Figma prototype with specific requirements (features/details) we defined.
-2. Option 2: Use your own storyboard from your group project to build a Figma prototype with similar amounts of features/details as that of Option 1.

-Option 1 provides more structure and guidance, and is recommended for those who are new to Figma.
-Option 2 offers more flexibility, and is recommended for those already experienced with Figma and would like more creative freedom.
-If you feel that Option 2 is too vague, we recommend you to complete Option 1 instead.

-You should choose *only* one of the two options to complete.

 ## Storyboard

-### Option 1

 Use the following storyboard to design and develop your prototype.

 <img src="images/teamGuzzi_storyboard.png" width="100%" />

 Credit: Team Guzzi, Fall 2021.

-### Option 2

-Use a storyboard from your group project.
-Make sure to include your storyboard in your report when you are submitting your assignment to Canvas.

 ## Requirements